Wednesday, October 16, 2013

 Winter's Bone (Director: Debra Granik)

-Nominees: In A Better World, True Grit, Rabbit Hole, Blue Valentine, Skeletons, Black Swan, Let Me In, I Saw the Devil, 13 Assassins
+Nominees: In A Better World, True Grit, Rabbit Hole, Blue Valentine, Black Swan, Let Me In, I Saw the Devil, 13 Assassins

 Oscars pick: The King’s Speech